 Department of Management, Society and Communication

 CBS has a quite complex matrix structure.
 At CBS, the director of each study program decides which kind of teaching is available to you.

-It is possible for you to teach at all CBS programs – not only the ones ICM is involved in – as long as you prioritize your teaching activities at MSC's courses and you don’t exceed the allowed 700 working hours.
+It is possible for you to teach at all CBS programs – not only the ones MSC is involved in – as long as you prioritize your teaching activities at MSC's courses and you don’t exceed the allowed 700 working hours.
 On the CBS web you can find all study programs at CBS and in the CBS course catalogue you can find all mandatory courses and electives offered at CBS.